sanjaykumar-nb/WDM_EXP1/README.md

-### EX1 Creation of Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform Preprocessing
+## EX1 Creation of Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform Preprocessing
-### DATE:

 ### AIM:
   To Create Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform preprocessing
 ### PROCEDURE: